Andrew-code2020/ms3onlinecookbook/README.md

 - Snacks

-###### User Story 1 (Creating and reading a profile - Registeration)
+### User Story 1 (Creating and reading a profile - Registeration)

 I am a currently a member of Temple Lean Gym.
 Following a conversation with a friend about diet and exercise my friend recommends that I check out a new website named "Temple Lean Recipes".
 I search the web find the Temple Lean Recipes website.
 I register and I click on the option 'Dinner' because I have always had trouble cooking healthy dinner recipes.
 I click on a recipe I am interested in through the collapsible buttons on the page and the collapsible feature reveals information in a step wise manner that allows me to learn what I need to know about how to make the recipe as well as other information.

-###### User Story 2 (Editing my profile)
+### User Story 2 (Editing my profile)

 I have registered for Temple Lean Recipes.
 My email provider has decided to charge me a monthly fee to continue using my email address.
 I have gone ahead and changed to a new email provider.
-I want to update my email on the Temple Lean Website.
+I want to update my email on the Temple Lean Recipes Website.
 I log in to the Temple Lean Website.
 I am brought directly to my profile page.
 I click on the update profile button.
 I make my updates to the email section and then click the update profile button.
 The screen flashes a message updated successfully.
 I can also see the updates rendered on the form in front of me.
 I then click profile on the top right of the screen to bring me back to my profile page where I can also review the update I have made.

-###### User Story 2B (Delete profile)
+### User Story 2B (Delete profile)
 I wish to leave the Temple Lean Recipes community.
 I log in and go to the profile I created in User Story 1 on the Temple Lean Recipes website.
-On the profile page that I am directed too I see the Delete Profile button.
+On the profile page that I see the Delete Profile button.
 I click the button and I receive a flash message on the screen telling me my profile has been deleted.
 I am automatically logged out when I delete my profile.

-###### User Story 3 (Creating and Reading Recipes)
+### User Story 3 (Creating and Reading Recipes)

-I am registered and logged in at Temple Lean Recipes.
+I am registered and logged in at the Temple Lean Recipes page.
 I use a recipe that I wish to add to the community.
 I click create recipe on any recipe page.
 I am brought to the add recipe form.
 I select the category (Breakfast, Lunch, Dinner or Snacks).
 I fill in the rest of the form.
 When I click the create recipe button I see a flash message stating "Recipe Created Successfully!".
-I am redirected to my profile where I click on the appropriate category and I scroll down to see the recipe I created and the information I put into the input on the form earlier.
+I am redirected to my profile where I click on the appropriate category and I scroll down to see the recipe I created and the information I input on the form earlier on the screen.

-###### User Story 3A (Update Recipes)
+### User Story 3A (Update Recipes)
 I spot an error in the recipe I created (from User Story 3) so I click update recipe.
 I notice that I can only update the recipes I have created but not any other recipes.
 I make my edits I need to make in the form hit update recipe and then review my updates as before on the relevant page.

-###### User Story 3B (Delete Recipes)
+### User Story 3B (Delete Recipes)
 A recipe I created a while ago has stopped being useful to me and the Temple Lean Recipes community.
 I log into the Temple Lean recipes website.
 I scroll to the Recipe I created earlier click the Delete Recipe button.
 I receive a flash message on the screen telling me the recipe has been deleted.

-###### User Story 4 (Log out)
+### User Story 4 (Log out)

 I am logged into the Temple Lean Recipes page.
 I have found the recipe I wanted and made the recipe using the Temple Lean Recipes site as a reference.
 I click on the log out button to log out.
 I receive a flash message stating that I have been logged out and I am redirected to the log in page.
 The recipe pages disappear and I am unable to access them until I log in again.

-##### Structure Plane
+## Structure Plane
 In development we set out to make sure that our site would be consistent.
 We used the categories below to describe our efforts
  - Predictable
    - To make the website predictable we used the same materialize cards and collapsibles for Breakfast, Lunch, Dinner and Snacks